-125 2.1 The measurement site
+2.1 The measurement site

-Between March 2018 and February 2019 the OASIS campaign was established at a palm plantation located 10 km south-west of Al Dhaid city, in the emirate of Sharjah in the UAE (25°14'7.8" N, 55°58'39.97" E, 165 m a.s.l).
-This rural site is located at a desert area about 70 km north-east from Dubai and the Arabian Gulf, where oil extraction and shipping activities are situated.
-To the east, the site faces a mountainous area whose altitude ranges from 1 to 2.1 km, and the sea (Gulf of Oman and

-- 130 Arabian Sea, respectively) (Fig. 1a).
+Between March 2018 and February 2019 the OASIS campaign was established at a palm plantation located 10 km south-west of Al Dhaid, in the emirate of Sharjah in the UAE (25°14'7.8'' N, 55°58'39.97'' E; 165 m a.s.l).
+This rural site is located in a desert area about 70 km north-east from Dubai and the Arabian Gulf, where oil extraction and shipping activities are situated.
+To the east, the site faces a mountainous area whose altitude ranges from 1 to 2.1 km and the sea (Gulf of Oman and Arabian Sea, respectively) (Fig. 1a).
 In principle, the measurement site receives dust from three different sources.
-To the North, including Iraq and the surrounding countries, is a region with several sources of dust and the sediment surface may contain sand deposits with particle sizes which are easily lofted by winds.
-In fact, it is the largest source of Aeolian dust in the Arabian Gulf.
-North-east in Iran and Pakistan are regions responsible for dust and sandstorms in Asia.
+To the north, including Iraq and the surrounding countries, is a region with several sources of dust, and the sediment surface may contain sand deposits with particle sizes which are easily lofted by winds.
+In fact, it is the largest source of aeolian dust in the Arabian Gulf.
+Northeast in Iran and Pakistan are regions responsible for dust and sandstorms in Asia.
 Lastly, Saudi Arabia and the Arabian Peninsula provide the third major dust source with multiple terrain types.
-Towards the west side from the measurement - 135 location, mountains up to 2.5 km form a natural barrier between this region and the Red Sea.
-The region itself can be considered as a fourth dust source where dust can be emitted locally due to thermal lows, unstable conditions, or human activities.
-Anthropogenic pollution is also present in the greater area where oil and gas extraction activities add up to the man-made aerosol particulate burden from the cities.
-The Aerosol Optical Depth at 500 nm in the region varies between 0.4 and 0.5 (Eck et al., 2008) where the contribution of mineral dust particles can be 60 70 % even in urban areas (Roshan et al., 2019). - 140 Figure 1b shows the air mass backward trajectory cluster analysis, computed with HySPLIT (Stein et al., 2015, see Section 2.3), and their frequency over the course of the campaign period.
+Towards the western side from the measurement location, mountains up to 2.5 km form a natural barrier between this region and the Red Sea.
+The region itself can be considered a fourth dust source where dust can be emitted locally due to thermal lows, unstable conditions, or human activities.
+Anthropogenic pollution is also present in the greater area, where oil and gas extraction activities add up to the man-made aerosol particulate burden from the cities.
+The aerosol optical depth (AOD) at 500 nm in the region varies between 0.4 and 0.5 (Eck et al., 2008), where the contribution of mineral dust particles can be 60 %-70 % even in urban areas (Roshan et al., 2019).
+Figure 1b shows the air mass backward trajectory cluster analysis, computed with HyS-PLIT (Stein et al., 2015; see Sect.
+2.3), and their frequency over the course of the campaign period.
 The aforementioned aerosol sources can be viewed at the location of the backward trajectory paths.

-2.2 The multi-wavelength Raman lidar FMI - Polly^{XT}
+2.2 The multi-wavelength Raman lidar FMI-Polly^{XT}

 The FMI-Polly^{XT} lidar is a fully automated instrument capable of 24/7 operation (Engelmann et al., 2016).
-It is equipped with three elastic backscatter channels at 355 nm, 532 nm and 1064 nm, two rotational-vibrational Raman channels at 387 nm and 607 nm, two linear depolarization channels at 355 nm and 532 nm and one water vapor detection channel at 407 nm.
-In addition to the far field capabilities, the system includes two near field elastic backscatter channels at 355 nm and 532 nm and two near field rotational-vibrational Raman channels at 387 nm and 607 nm.
-Due to the near field capability, full overlap is attained at around 120 m.
+It is equipped with three elastic backscatter channels at 355, 532, and 1064 nm, two rotational-vibrational Raman channels at 387 and 607 nm, two linear depolarization channels at 355 and 532 nm, and one water vapour detection channel at 407 nm.
+In addition to the far-field capabilities, the system includes two near-field elastic backscatter channels at 355 and 532 nm and two near-field rotational-vibrational Raman channels at 387 and 607 nm.
+Due to the near-field capability, full overlap is attained at around 120 m.
 Data are acquired with a vertical resolution of 7.5 m in temporal steps of 30 s.